hivemq/dcos-service/README.md

 # HiveMQ DCOS Service

+> **⚠ NOTE: This project is archived.**
+> The DCOS Service is no longer maintained, due to the EOL of DCOS itself.

 Requires [dcosdev](https://github.com/mesosphere/dcosdev) for development

 Note: While providing many functionalities already, this service is still a work in progress.